sparkfun/flux-sdk/docs/iot_azure.md

 To stop monitoring, click the **Stop Monitoring build-in event endpoint** item that is displayed in the status bar of the editor.

 ![Stop Monitoring](images/iot_az_iot_stop_mon.png)

+A menu option to stop monitoring is also available from the **...** menu of the **AZURE IOT HUB** section in the editor Explorer panel.